brendonmcnulty/datafun-06-eda/README.md

   - Tempo clustered around 65–70 possessions per game
   - Efficiency Differential centered near 0, with both positive and negative extremes

+### Conference Distribution
+In addition to the numerical distributions, we explored the dataset’s categorical variable: **conference**.

+- A countplot visualization shows how many entries each NCAA conference has in the dataset (2015–2025).
+- Observations:
+  - Power conferences (e.g., ACC, SEC, Big Ten) are heavily represented.
+  - Some mid-major conferences contribute fewer rows, which can lead to more variability in results.
+  - This context is important for interpreting comparisons later in the analysis.

 ### Comparative Analyses

 #### 1. Conference Efficiency Differential